hemnath-github/RTA_CaseStudy/README.md

 Data Source : This data set is collected from Addis Ababa Sub city police departments for Masters research work.

-During Data Cleaning steps and their documentation attached separately in word document.
+During Data Cleaning steps and processes their documentation attached separately in word document.